-Regular full-time and part-time employees are eligible to receive holiday pay and one Floating Holiday immediately upon employment and consistent with the provisions of this policy.
-Temporary, on-call, and student employees are not eligible for holiday pay or the Floating Holiday.
+Regular full-time and part-time employees are eligible to receive holiday pay and one Floating Holiday immediately upon employment.
+Temporary, on-call, and student workers are not eligible for holiday pay or the Floating Holiday.
 Holiday pay for regular, full-time and part-time, benefit eligible employees will be pro-rated based on their FTE.

 Employees shall not receive holiday pay when:

-- he or she is absent without pay the day before and the day after the holiday.
+- He or she is absent without pay the day before or the day after the holiday

-With the advance approval of their supervisor, employees may use their Floating Holiday any time during the fiscal year.
-New employees may use their Floating Holiday after completing 90 days of employment.
+With advance approval of their supervisor, employees may use their Floating Holiday any time during the fiscal year.
+New Employees may use their Floating Holiday after completing 90 days of employment.

-Floating Holiday pay is based on an employee’s FTE level.
-Employees who do not use their Floating Holiday by the end of each fiscal year forfeit it.
-The university does not reimburse employees for an unused Floating Holiday.
+Floating Holiday pay is on the employee’s FTE.
+Employees who do not use their Floating Holiday by the end of the fiscal year forfeit it The university does not reimburse employees for an unused Floating Holiday.

 MetLaw is a legal services benefit administered by Hyatt Legal Plans and is designed to provide telephone, in-office consultations and representation with network attorneys for a variety of issues.
 Employees who elect this coverage are responsible for paying all premiums.
 In-network attorneys for covered expenses would be at no additional cost to the premium, but any out-of-network attorneys would be reimbursed according to the fee schedule as outlined by Hyatt Legal Plans.